jee-mj/storybookAvengers/README.md

 ## Custom Project

 You can also follow the instructions at `https://storybook.js.org/` to initialise a new project, but will have difficulty in contributing back.
 I don't recommend you do that.
 We also keep notes in the `./notes` folder here.

+## License

+There is no license provided by default.
+All collaborators will be given a blind eye to the contents of this repository.
+The public is free to do as they wish.